RuneShultz/Mainproject/README.md

 ## Results
 After running the code through your image, you should be left with a list with the coordinates, the average brightness of the star located, the average brightness of the background around it, and the ratio between them for each star.
-There will also be a plot with all of the points on top of your original image.
+There will also be a plot with all of the points on top of your original image.(Since this program has to run through every pixel in the image, it takes a few minutes to produce the data)